Gordon-BP/taylor-the-frontend-dev/src/prompts/task_gen_sys.md

 Here’ s an example response:
 Reasoning : There is no callback function on the web form's 'submit' button.
 Task : Modify index.html to add a callback function on the button with id "submitButton"

-Here is your information:
-{qnaPairs}
-...
-Issue description: {description}
-Repository directory: {tree}
-Completed tasks so far : {pastTasksPass}
-Failed tasks that are too hard : {pastTasksFail}